Almost 500 pilot whales stranded on Australian island state

 Rescue crews remained optimistic about freeing more whales, Carlyon said.

-With cool weather helping, “We’ve got a very good chance of getting more off that sandbar,” he added.
+With cool weather helping, “we’ve got a very good chance of getting more off that sandbar,” he added.

+In neighboring New Zealand, more than 600 pilot whales washed up on the South Island at Farewell Spit in 2017.